naomistuart/blog/_posts/2020-12-11-first-practice-ride.markdown

 ## Starting and Stopping

 Before riding my first road bike, I never imagined that something as seemingly simple as starting and stopping could be quite so tricky.
 I found that since my feet could not touch the ground while seated, it was always a bit hit-and-miss when I tried to stop and hop off the bike.
-Sometimes I managed to do it smoothly; more often I was clumsy and felt like I was about to crash or fall over[^1].
+Sometimes I managed to do it smoothly; more often I was clumsy and felt like I was about to crash or fall over.
+(This was just with flat pedals.
+Things will no doubt get even more interesting once I start using clip-in pedals.)

 Jensen introduced me to the proper technique: